Logo

 • Pushbots.
 This tool offers push notification functionality with a free plan available for up to 1,000 subscribers and no credit card or other commitment required.
 Commercial plans start from $29 per month for up to 5,000 subscribers.
 Pushbots also offers an SDK for WordPress and supports major browsers like Chrome, Firefox, and Safari.

 • Google Firebase.
 This is a comprehensive platform for creating mobile and web applications that can also be used for sending push notifications.
 Firebase allows you to group up to 500 messages into a single batch and send them all in a single API call.
-The tool is free irrespective of the number of subscribers, but it only supports Firefox, Chrome, and Edge (version 17+).
-Unfortunately, it doesn’t support IE11 or Safari.
+The tool is free irrespective of the number of subscribers, and it supports Firefox, Chrome, Safari, and Edge.
 You can check supported environments for the Firebase JavaScript SDK on the official website.

 firebase pros and cons